 In general, our directors meet with directees monthly or every two weeks.
 Occasionally, life circumstances warrant meeting with the directee once a week.
 However, that intensity of direction is only meant for a season before returning to a twice-a-month schedule.

-However, each spiritual director runs their practice differently, as they continue to discern and live out their call to holy listening, their responsibility to the communities they serve, and their own families and needs.
-Some directors do not charge at all, some ask for donations, and others charge a fee but have a sliding scale.
+An average spiritual direction session costs between $60-$130/hour, with a wide variation depending on geography and training.
+Each spiritual director runs their practice differently as they continue to discern and live out their call to holy listening, their responsibility to the communities they serve, and their own families and needs.
+Some directors do not charge, some ask for donations, and others charge a fee but have a sliding scale.

-If you’re looking for a low- or no-cost introduction to spiritual direction, many of our apprentices are open to taking on new directees.
+If you’re looking for a low- or no-cost introduction to spiritual direction, many of our apprentices are open to taking on new directees and do not charge fees during the duration of their training.

-Anam Cara Ministries is located in Colorado Springs, Colorado.
+Anam Cara Ministries is headquartered in Colorado Springs, Colorado.
 The ministry, however, is both national and international.
+We also have staff offices in Nashville, Tennesse, and our directors and staff travel regularly to teach and train.

 With a small number of directees, Tara also conducts a ministry of writing, in which letters are exchanged as a method of soul care.
 This practice of letter writing is an ancient one, undertaken by spiritual companions such as St. John of the Cross and St. Teresa of Avila.